notkaramel/notkaramel/README.md

 # Hi, I'm Antoine! 👋
 Electrical, Software, and Music Technology.
-Also a Linux enthusiast who lives the command line (_I use Arch btw_).
+A Linux enthusiast who lives the command line (_I use Arch btw_).

+# Interests
+I'm self-teaching web app development (primarily client-side and UI/UX design) and embedded systems for wireless audio devices.

-## Have a project in mind and want to collab? 🤔
+# Have a project in mind and want to collab? 🤔
-[Send me an email](mailto:antoine.phan@mail.mcgill.ca), or connect with me on [LinkedIn](https://www.linkedin.com/in/antoinephan/) (and please let me know you found me from GitHub!).
+I'm down to take up new challenges in the field of Software-Electrical-Music Tech.
+[Send me an email](mailto:antoine.phan@mail.mcgill.ca), or connect with me on [LinkedIn](https://www.linkedin.com/in/antoinephan/) if you have an idea and is looking for a teammate!

-## Currently working on 🛠️
-- 🌟 [ECHOES-from-the-Past/mei-analyser](https://github.com/ECHOES-from-the-Past/mei-analyser): Perform search and analysis of Western Early Music chants (Aquitanian and Square notation).
-- 🎶 [musical-filters](https://github.com/notkaramel/musical-filters): applying photo filters to music, in collaboration with [etomiuk](https://github.com/etomiuk).
-- 🚘 [ArduinoPS4Car](https://github.com/notkaramel/ArduinoPS4Car): a PS4-controlled Arduino car, in collaboration with [CyrilMyril](https://g.ithub.com/CyrilMyril)
-- 🛡️ [IEEE-McGill](https://github.com/IEEE-McGill-Student-Branch/IEEE-McGill): the website of the IEEE Student Branch at McGill University

-## Yes, I use Linux as my daily driver 🐧
-- 📝 [dotfiles](https://github.com/notkaramel/dotfiles): my Linux configuration files
-- 🖱️ [posy-cursors](https://github.com/notkaramel/posy-cursors): a fork of the [Posy Cursors](https://youtu.be/YThelfB2fvg) package for Linux.

-## Past projects
-- Shared Reality Lab's [IMAGE-server](https://github.com/Shared-Reality-Lab/IMAGE-server) and [IMAGE-browser](https://github.com/Shared-Reality-Lab/IMAGE-browser): an accessibility web extension for users who are blind or low-vision to experience web graphics.
-See more: [IMAGE project](https://image.a11y.mcgill.ca).
-- [ArchLinux-on-ARM](https://github.com/notkaramel/ArchLinux-on-ARM): a Python/Bash script to automate the installation of Arch Linux on ARM-based devices (Raspberry Pi, so far).
-- [Portfolio](https://github.com/notkaramel/portfolio): my personal website, built with ReactJS and SCSS
-- [Cybertank](https://github.com/notkaramel/cybertank) Arduino robot that compete in Robowars competition (a Sumobot-like arena)
-- [Pepperoni](https://github.com/notkaramel/Pepperoni): An Arduino robot car that goes through an obstacle course (ForgeMcGill - Hardware Hackathon)
-- Academic (at McGill University) projects:
-    - ECSE 211 - [Waddl-E](https://github.com/notkaramel/Waddl-E): An autonomous delivery robot, made with BrickPi & Lego
-    - ECSE 223 - [SnowShoeTours](https://github.com/notkaramel/ECSE223-SnowShoeTours): A snowshoe rental system
-    - ECSE 321 - [Mar-1 Hotel System](https://github.com/notkaramel/ECSE321-Mar1HotelSystem): A hotel management system

 > Fun fact: `notkaramel` was originated from **crème caramel** 🍮 (a.k.a *flan* or *custard*) is a delicate French dessert.
+>
+> My Tech stack?
+Everything is a tool and it would not take much time for me to catch up and able to use any tech for the job.